 This talk will provide detailed descriptions of how to use new technologies to

 These descriptions will be taken from real-life customer situations.
 Each will describe the problems faced and the solutions that solved these problems.

 This session is sponsored by MapR Technologies

-Ted Dunning is Chief Application Architect at MapR Technologies and committer and PMC member for the Apache Mahout project.
-He contributing to the Mahout clustering, classification and matrix decomposition algorithms.
-He was the chief architect behind the MusicMatch, (now Yahoo Music) and Veoh recommendation systems and built fraud detection systems for ID Analytics.
+Ted Dunning is chief application architect at MapR Technologies and a committer and PMC member for the Apache Mahout project.
+He contributed to the Mahout clustering, classification, and matrix decomposition algorithms.
+He was the chief architect behind the MusicMatch (now Yahoo Music) and Veoh recommendation systems, and built fraud detection systems for ID Analytics.

 For information on sponsorship opportunities at the conference, contact Susan Stewart at firstname.lastname@example.org